 As far as selecting ripe figs, you want them to be soft—to give a little with the slightest pressure, but not at all mushy or hard.
 Avoid figs with bruises and check to see that the stems are firmly in place.
 A wiggly, loose stem is a dead giveaway for a mushy fig.

-This recipe is probably one of the easiest (and delicious!) ways to eat figs. Just toast your favorite bread, spread on whipped honey lemon ricotta, top with figs, and sprinkle with pistachios.
-It’s a light meal or a hearty snack.
+This recipe is probably one of the easiest (and most delicious!) ways to eat figs. Just broil or grill your favorite bread, set out the pesto-drizzled burrata and figs, and let everyone assemble their toasts as they please.
+It’s a light meal or the perfect hearty snack.

 How to Buy Grapes